10 min read

 India’s startup funding model rewards narrative pivots over operational excellence.
 VCs invest in stories, not businesses.
 And when the story stops working, the “smart” move is always to write a new one.
 This is how companies die: not from one bad decision, but from a culture that treats strategy like a Netflix series you can cancel after one season.

+There’s a structural reason why Indian startups pivot so aggressively.
 Indian VCs need to show returns within 7-10 years.
-The domestic IPO market has limited appetite for unprofitable companies (despite a few exceptions).
-The path to returns is either acquisition or rapid growth toward profitability.
-When a startup’s current model isn’t producing the growth numbers needed for the next funding round, the VC’s advice is always the same: pivot toward whatever sector has momentum.

-This creates a perverse incentive: companies that pivot to hot sectors get funded.
+When a startup’s current model isn’t producing the growth numbers needed for the next round, the VC’s advice is always the same: pivot toward whatever sector has momentum.
+Companies that pivot to hot sectors get funded.
 Companies that stick with their original vision and grind toward profitability don’t.

 Dunzo’s pivot to quick commerce wasn’t a strategic insight.
 It was a fundraising strategy.
-And for exactly one round, it worked.
-They raised $75 million in 2022 on the quick commerce story.
+And for exactly one round, it worked — they raised $75 million in 2022 on the quick commerce story.
 Then reality caught up.

 The Human Cost: Salary Delays, City Shutdowns, and Broken Trust